garrett9/laravel-zero-example/README.md

 - An empty file.
 - A file that has a contributor with no downloads.
 - A file with only 1 contributor that has downloads.
-- A file with two contributors that have downloads.
+- A file with 2 contributors that have downloads.
 - A file with 1 contributor that has downloads outside of the year 2020.
 - A file with 1 contributor having resources below a 2 rating.
 - A file that has an unknown resource on a download.